UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 ---

-# Let's see what you learned!
+# Let's apply what we learned!